melodicore/discord-thread-scheduler/README.md

 ## Usage

+1. Create a Discord bot at https://discord.com/developers/applications
+2. Add the bot to your server(s).
+The bot requires `Send Messages`, `Create Public Threads` and `Pin Messages` permissions to function properly (permission integer `2251834173425664`)
-1. Set the `DISCORD_THREAD_SCHEDULER_TOKEN` environment variable to your Discord bot token.
-Optionally, you can also use the `-t TOKEN` or `-f TOKEN_FILE` arguments.
+3. Set the `DISCORD_THREAD_SCHEDULER_TOKEN` environment variable to your Discord bot token.
+Optionally, you can also use the `-t TOKEN` or `-f TOKEN_FILE` arguments
-2. Create a config file.
-By default, the application searches for `config.json` in your current directory, but this may can be changed with the `-c CONFIG_FILE` argument.
+4. Create a config file.
+By default, the application searches for `config.json` in your current directory, but this may can be changed with the `-c CONFIG_FILE` argument
-3. Run the application
+5. Run the application

 ## Configuration